ThreeMammals/Ocelot/docs/features/kubernetes.rst

   **Note 2**: The ``Kube`` provider searches for the service entry using ``ServiceName`` and then retrieves the first available port from the ``EndpointSubsetV1.Ports`` collection.
-  Therefore, if the port name is not specified, the default downstream scheme will be ``http``; Please refer to the :ref:`k8s-downstream-scheme-vs-port-names` section for technical details.
+  Therefore, if the port name is not specified, the default downstream scheme will be ``http``; Please refer to the ":ref:`Downstream Scheme with Port Names <k8s-downstream-scheme-vs-port-names>`" section for technical details.

 .. _k8s-pollkube-provider: